+Things that he had long wished to believe, he found that he believed.
+He plunged at belief and seized it, and clung for a time at her level.
+He spoke gustily, in broken incomplete sentences, but with all his heart and strength, of this new faith within him.
+He spoke of the greatness of self-abnegation, of his belief in an immortal life of Humanity in which we live and move and have our being.
+His voice rose and fell, and the recording appliances hummed their hurried applause, dim attendants watched him out of the shadow.
+Through all those doubtful places his sense of that silent spectator beside him sustained his sincerity.
 For a few glorious moments he was carried away; he felt no doubt of his heroic quality, no doubt of his heroic words, he had it all straight and plain.
 His eloquence limped no longer.
 And at last he made an end to speaking.
 "Here and now," he cried, "I make my will.
 All that is mine in the world I give to the people of the world.
 All that is mine in the world I give to the people of the world.
-To all of you.
 I give it to you, and myself I give to you.
-And as God wills to-night, I will live for you, or I will die."
-He ended.
+And as God wills, I will live for you, or I will die."

+He ended with a florid gesture and turned about.
 He found the light of his present exaltation reflected in the face of the girl.
 Their eyes met; her eyes were swimming with tears of enthusiasm.
+They seemed to be urged towards each other.
+They clasped hands and stood gripped, facing one another, in an eloquent silence.
+She whispered.
 "I knew," she whispered.
-"Oh!
-Father of the World--Sire!
-I knew you would say these things...."
-"I have said what I could," he answered lamely and grasped and clung to her outstretched hands.
+"I knew."
+He could not speak, he crushed her hand in his.
+His mind was the theatre of gigantic passions.